5.4.1 SECURITY OF INFORMATION

 Definitions:

-Information – Information may mean, but is not limited to, operational or administrative records, knowledge, or data, regardless of how it is stored or kept.
+Information – Information may mean, but is not limited to, operational or administrative records, knowledge or data, regardless of how it is stored or kept.
 It can include electronic data, written or printed information, and verbal conversation.

-Information Technology Resources (IT Resources) – IT resources refer to all hardware, software, and supporting infrastructure owned by, or under the custodianship of, EPS that is used to create, retrieve, manipulate, transfer, and store electronic information.
-This includes, but is not limited to, EPS computers, file systems attached to these computers, operating systems running on these computers, software packages supported by these operating systems, wired and wireless networks, telecommunication and mobile devices, EPS radios, data stored on or in transit on the above, as well as electronic identities used to identify and authenticate the users of the aforementioned resources.
+Information Technology Resources (IT Resources) – IT resources refer to all hardware, software, and supporting infrastructure owned by, or under the custodianship of the Commission or the Edmonton Police Service (Service) that is used to create, retrieve, manipulate, transfer, and store electronic information.
+This includes ,but is not limited to, computers, file systems attached to these computers, operating systems running on these computers, software packages supported by these operating systems, wired and wireless networks, telecommunication and mobile devices, , data stored on or in transit on the above, as well as electronic identities used to identify and authenticate the users of the aforementioned resources.

 Procedures: